szist/code-reviews/README.md

 We are pressed by deadlines, we are blocking other people, there are a ton of small things we could do to improve code quality, we could add tests, but we are just adding some temporary code.

 In general, my approach is to approve, whenever only small concerns were raised and we agreed to do some changes in followups.
 I have to trust the author to follow through with these.
 I'm expecting the author to quickly address small concerns before merging in and make sure followups are tracked (either new PR created or in an issue tracker).
-My approach requires to build trust with the team members, know their strengths and weaknesses.
+My approach requires building trust with the team members, know their strengths and weaknesses, which is the exact opposite how I'm supposed to view pull requests: don't trust anything.
 It's a compromise for me to ensure velocity, productivity and agility.

 ## Code Quality

-I think this deservers a separate section.
+I think this deserves a separate section.
 There are many facets to code quality and it's a very subjective matter most of the time.
 In general what I found are good indicators of code quality:

 <dl>
 <dt>Readability aka the WTF factor</dt>